My Photo

 Punch dough down.
 Divide dough into 12 equal portions.
 Divide each portion into 3 pieces, and shape each piece into a ball.
 Coat 12 muffin cups with cooking spray; place 3 dough balls in each muffin cup.
 Cover and let rise in a warm place for 30 minutes or until doubled in size.

 Uncover dough, and brush tops with 1 tablespoon melted butter.
-Bake at 400 for 12 minutes or until browned.
+Bake for 12 minutes or until browned.

 BTW, I LOVE your blog!